Homemade Crab Stew Easy Recipe

 Once the crab stew comes to a nice boil, turn the heat down to medium and allow it to simmer for a few minutes.
 All of the ingredients are done, you just want to get the crab stew good and hot.

 We always enjoy oyster crackers with our Crab Stew.
 They go together like peanut butter and jelly.
 You can serve cornbread or saltine crackers if you like.

-We also enjoy heavy on the black pepper with our Crabmeat stew.
-That is personal preference.
-Cracked black pepper sprinkled heavy on top is quite yummy.
+We also enjoy heavy black pepper with our Crabmeat stew.
+That is a personal preference.
+Cracked black pepper sprinkled heavily on top is quite yummy.
 It’s about as close as I come to eating spicy food.